Windows 11 Setup Notes

 HDR Settings

-I can now adjust HDR settings.
-This is an essential feature for gaming consoles.
-Previously, there was a function to adjust the brightness of SDR applications when HDR was enabled.
-Now, I can adjust HDR brightness and color, and create profiles.
+It's now possible to adjust HDR.
+This is an important feature for gaming consoles.
+There was already a function to adjust the brightness of SDR applications when HDR was enabled.
+Now you can adjust the luminance and saturation of HDR and create profiles.

 Dev Drive

-This feature can be useful for programmers as a cache for npm or Cargo, and for video creators as a render cache.
-I realized that OS-level support can even handle antivirus software.
+It seems useful for programmers as a place to store npm or Cargo caches, and for video creators to store render caches.
+I realized that when the OS supports it at this level, it even extends to antivirus software.

 Storage Spaces

-Although it's been around since Windows 8, it hasn't gained much attention, but I think it's become more practical now.
-Setting it up is simple: just add unused disks to the pool and select "resiliency."
-For example, if you choose dual-direction mirroring, it's equivalent to RAID 1, and if you choose parity, it's equivalent to RAID 5.
-This time, I set it up with dual-direction mirroring.
-Although the usable capacity is halved, it's convenient because I don't need to worry about the capacity of each volume, and it has fault tolerance.
-If I run out of space, I can just add more disks.
+It seems to have been around since Windows 8, but hasn't been much talked about.
+Thinking it might have become practical by now, I decided to try it out.
+The setup is simple: just throw unused disks into the pool and select "Resiliency".
+"Resiliency" is like choosing which RAID to use.
+For example, two-way mirror is equivalent to RAID1, and parity is equivalent to RAID5.
+This time, I set it up with a two-way mirror.
+The usable capacity is halved, but it's convenient because you don't have to be conscious of the capacity of each volume, it has fault tolerance, and if you run out of space, you can just procure more disks and add them.

 Improving Usability

-From here, I'll note some settings I've made to improve usability.
+From here on, these are setting notes I've made to improve usability.

 powershell -Command "powercfg /devicequery wake_armed | ForEach{ powercfg /devicedisablewake $_ }"